-Digestive teas: 8 plants to relieve bloating and difficult digestion
+Digestive teas: 8 plants for bloating, heaviness and after-meal comfort

 1. Peppermint (Mentha × piperita)